bluntwizard/steam_deck_dub_edition/README.md

    - Ready-to-deploy formats for multiple platforms:
      - AppImage and .deb for Linux
      - Progressive Web App (PWA) support
-     - Desktop application support
+     - Desktop application support via Electron

+## Technology Stack

+Grimoire is built on a modern technology stack:

+- 🔷 **TypeScript**: For type-safe JavaScript development
+- 📦 **npm**: For package management and build processes
+- ⚡ **Electron**: For cross-platform desktop application deployment
+- 🌐 **Service Workers**: For offline functionality and PWA support
+- 🎨 **CSS Variables**: For theming and consistent styling
+- 🧪 **Jest**: For testing components and utilities

+These technologies work together to provide a comprehensive toolkit for building and deploying applications across different platforms.

 ## Features

-- **Modular Components**: Dialog, PageLoader, NotificationSystem, ErrorHandler, and HelpCenter
+- 🧩 **Modular Components**: Dialog, PageLoader, NotificationSystem, ErrorHandler, and HelpCenter
-- **Consistent Design**: Unified styling system across all components
+- 🎯 **Consistent Design**: Unified styling system across all components
-- **Accessibility**: Built with a11y best practices in mind
+- ♿ **Accessibility**: Built with a11y best practices in mind
-- **Progressive Web App**: Offline support and installable on mobile and desktop
+- 📱 **Progressive Web App**: Offline support and installable on mobile and desktop
-- **TypeScript Integration**: Fully typed components and utilities
+- 📘 **TypeScript Integration**: Fully typed components and utilities
-- **Documentation**: Comprehensive guides with visual examples
+- 📚 **Documentation**: Comprehensive guides with visual examples
-- **Testing**: Unit tests and end-to-end testing
+- 🧪 **Testing**: Unit tests and end-to-end testing

 ## Quick Start